 D addy is my favorite person in the whole world.
 Mom, who works all day at the drug store, always teases us.
 “You two!” she says, “You must be joined at the hip.”
-Two years ago during that summer when I turned eleven, my dad got sick and couldn’t work at the train yard anymore.
-I took care of my little brother and sat with Daddy every day until he got better.
+It’s true.
+Two years ago, during that summer when I turned eleven, my dad got sick and he couldn’t work at the train yard anymore.
+So I took care of my little brother and sat with Daddy every day until he got better.

 “Sweetheart,” Daddy pats his belly whenever I tell him that, “I don’t think anybody’s gonna get us confused and put me in a movie.”
-He says the exact same thing every time, and I always put my hand over my mouth and giggle because I know he likes when I do that.
+He says the exact same thing every time.
+I always put my hand over my mouth and giggle because I know that he likes when I do that.

 It’s two weeks before Christmas.
 Even though supper is over, my dad is still sitting at the kitchen table.
 He looks tired.
 Lately, Daddy always seems tired.
-He smiles as he watches me dry each dish Mom washes in the sink.
+He smiles and watches me while I dry each dish Mom washes in the sink.

 I scrape the last plate into the garbage can next to his chair.
 As I hand it to Mom for washing Daddy says to me, “Sweetheart?
 When you see the rainbow light, you’ll know it’s time for me to move on.”

 Then Daddy starts talking about Christmas is coming.
-But I never forget those words about the rainbow light.
+But I never forget his words about the rainbow light.

-It’s raining on the day Mom, my little brother, and me come home from shopping for Christmas dinner.
-All of us see it as we get out of the old station wagon: rainbow light, shining through the darkened living room windows.
+It’s raining on that day when Mom, my little brother, and me come home from shopping for Christmas dinner.
+All of us see it as we get out of the old station wagon.
+Rainbow light, shining through the darkened living room windows.

-I want to pretend it’s some kind of reflection from the sunset, or maybe the Christmas lights are on inside.
+I try to pretend that it’s some kind of reflection from the sunset.
+Or maybe the Christmas lights are on inside the house.
 Still, I know the way I know stuff.
-Standing in the driveway, holding a brown paper grocery bag, my heart drops all the way to my tummy.
-Me and Mom swap a quick look and I know she remembers what Daddy said, too.
-My little brother, who doesn’t know very much, points at the rainbow light.
-He smiles, and laughs.
-Then he sees me and Mom and starts to cry.
-All of us do.
+Standing there in the driveway holding a brown paper grocery bag, my heart drops all the way to my tummy.
+Me and Mom swap a quick look and I know that she’s remembering what Daddy said.
+My little brother, who doesn’t know too much, points at the rainbow light.
+He smiles and laughs.
+But, when he sees me and Mom, he starts to cry.

-All three of us stare into those windows.
+All three of us start crying as we stare into those windows.
 I’m the only one who doesn’t freeze.
-I drop my bag, fat round tomatoes and two cans of cranberry sauce rolling down the wet cement driveway.
+I drop my bag.
+Fat round tomatoes and two cans of cranberry sauce roll down the wet cement driveway.
 As I run toward the house my foot hits Daddy’s Christmas present, the black movie-star sunglasses Mom got me from the drug store.
 But I don’t care.

-From the front porch I look back at Mom, still there by the car.
-She’s squatting down next to my little brother, holding him safe.
+From the front porch I look back at Mom.
+She’s squatting next to my little brother by the car, holding him safe.
 Mom shoots me a tiny nod.
-She blinks, and the sunset makes her watery eyes flash yellow-orange.
+Then she blinks, and the sunset makes her watery eyes flash yellow-orange.

 Then Daddy looks up and sees his little girl standing in front of him.
-A sparkle of joy lights his saggy eyes.
+His eyes sparkle.

 “Daddy?”
 The word gets stuck in my throat.

 He gazes at me for the longest moment, that crinkly smile loving up every inch of me.
 I wipe my sniffles with my arm and kneel next to Daddy, my best friend in the whole world.
-Holding his great big hand in my two smaller ones, I turn my eyes up to his loving face.
+Holding his great big hand in my two smaller ones, I turn my eyes up, to that loving face.
 I don’t ever want to forget Daddy’s face.

 “Sweetheart,” he says in the spaces between breaths, “Some people, I don’t really mind when they’re gone.
-But I always do when you are.”
+But I always mind when you are.”

 The rainbow light starts getting brighter.
 “Daddy?”
 I cry, “Please don’t go!
 Please stay with us?”